Commons for Partners

 Status by maturity:

 Live and usable.
 12 team lessons with bootstrap guides.
-11 interactive tools (browser-based, free, no login).
+26 interactive tools (browser-based, free, no login).
 58-marker self-assessment.
 Personal Annual Review.
-Twelve published essays.
+Thirteen published essays.
 A working community in Golden, Colorado — eight years, 100+ families.

 Built, not yet published.
 Four-volume curriculum manual (680+ pages).
 31-chapter framework guide.
 48-domain research compendium (1.6 MB synthesized research).
-Twenty book manuscripts.
+Twenty plus narrative sourcebooks.

 Designed, not yet built.
 Online Credentialing Platform.
 Trek-Quest camp.
 ORLO game.
 Hub/Spoke replication model.
-Chronicles transmedia.
-Detailed design documents — not napkin sketches — but vision, not reality.
+Chronicles multi-media platform.

 Making Growth Visible

 The 58 Development Markers are live and self-assessable today.
-The verification methodology — Documented, Attested, Verified, Demonstrated — is designed and documented.
+The verification methodology is designed and documented.

 The concept is complete.
 The platform needs building, testing, and validation.